kynhix/frontendtest/chess-frontend-test/notes/design.md

 Displays a **friendly** message to the user when empty.
 This will hopefully encourage the user to interact with the board.

+Should be one contiguous scroll on mobile.
+There should be no separate scroll bar inside of the sidebar when in mobile view.
+This is a much better UX than having to scroll down to the sidebar, and then having to scroll within the sidebar.

 ## Other

 I tend to use flexbox for default display.
 Flexbox is just amazing.